-Vermilion’s Canadian production and assets are focused in West Pembina near Drayton Valley, Alberta and the Northgate area in southeast Saskatchewan.
+Vermilion’s Canadian production and assets are focused in West Pembina near Drayton Valley, Alberta and in southeast Saskatchewan and southwest Manitoba.

 Vermilion’s geographically advantaged Alberta assets feature the potential for three significant resource plays sharing the same surface infrastructure in the West Pembina region in Alberta: